ZenryokuService/ObjectOrientedPrograming/README.md

 ## TextRpg in Console.
 1. Load text file created by users.
-2. create RpgConfig and load story like Game Book(日本のゲームブック)
+2. create RpgConfig and load story like Game Book(japanese game book)

 ### User defined
 * PARAM_CONFIG: you can defined categories use in game book. like wepons(WEP), items(ITM), magic(MAG) ..